birgander2/PyRAT/README.md

 in the 'plugins' directory, it is automatically scanned at startup.
 PyRat will automatically attach your code to the GUI and run it using parallel processing.

-For more detailed questions, please contact the authors directly.
+For more detailed questions, please contact us directly (anderl@nought.de)